The Cavender-Farris-Neyman Model with a Molecular Clock: Ehrhart Function of the CFN-MC Polytope

-We will give an explicit bijection between the lattice points in the $m$-th dilate of $R_T$ and of $R_{T'}$ where $m \in \Z_+$ and $T$ and $T'$ differ by one nearest neighbor interchange, or NNI move.
+We give an explicit bijection between the lattice points in the $m$-th dilate of $R_T$ and of $R_{T'}$ where $m \in \Z_+$ and $T$ and $T'$ differ by one rotation.
 This shows that the Ehrhart polynomials of $R_T$ and $R_{T'}$ are the same.
-Since the Ehrhart series of $R_T$ is equal to the Hilbert series of $I_T$, and since any tree can be obtained from any other tree by a finite sequence of NNI moves, this will prove Theorem \ref{thm:volumemain}.
+Since any tree can be obtained from any other tree by a finite sequence of rotations, this along with Corollary \ref{cor:cattreevolume} proves Theorem \ref{thm:volumemain}.

-Let $b$, $c$, $e$ be three consecutive vertices of a tree $T$, where $c$ is a descendant of $b$, and $e$ is a descendant of $c$.
-Note that vertex $e$ need not be an interior vertex of $T$.
-There is a unique \emph{nearest neighbor interchange} or \emph{NNI move} associated to the triple $(b,c,e)$; namely, this move prunes $c$, the edge $ce$ and the $e$-subtree from below $b$, and reattaches these on the other edge immediately below $b$ to yield a new tree, $T'$.
-This NNI move, and its effect on the internal structure of $T$ is depicted in Figure \ref{fig:NNI}.
-An NNI move splits the vertices of $R_T$ into two natural categories: the ones that are also vertices of $R_{T'}$ and the ones that are not.
+Let $b$, $c$, $e$ be three consecutive nodes of a tree $T$, where $c$ is a descendant of $b$, and $e$ is a descendant of $c$.
+Note that node $e$ need not be an internal node of $T$.
+There is a unique \emph{rotation} associated to the triple $(b,c,e)$; namely, this move prunes $c$, the edge $ce$ and the $e$-subtree from below $b$, and reattaches these on the other edge immediately below $b$ to yield a new tree, $T'$.
+This rotation, and its effect on the internal structure of $T$ is depicted in Figure \ref{fig:NNI}.
+Note that it is also possible for $b$ to be the root, in which case node $a$ in this figure does not exist.
+A rotation splits the vertices of $R_T$ into two natural categories: the ones that are also vertices of $R_{T'}$ and the ones that are not.

-\begin{definition} Let the tree $T'$ be obtained from $T$ by the NNI move associated to $(b,c,e)$ as pictured in Figure \ref{fig:NNI}.
+\begin{definition} Let the tree $T'$ be obtained from $T$ by the rotation associated to $(b,c,e)$ as pictured in Figure \ref{fig:NNI}.
 A vertex of $R_T$ is \textit{maintaining} if it is also a vertex of $R_{T'}$.
 A vertex of $R_T$ is \textit{nonmaintaining} if it is not a vertex of $R_{T'}$. \end{definition}

-We will use the following definition to give a characterization of the maintaining and nonmaintaining vertices of $R_T$.
+We use the following definition to give a characterization of the maintaining and nonmaintaining vertices of $R_T$.

-\begin{definition} Let $S$ be the top-set of a collection of disjoint paths in $T$.
-Let $x$ be an interior node of $T$.
+\begin{definition} Let $S$ be the top-set of a path system in $T$.
+Let $x$ be an internal node of $T$.
 Then $x$ is \textit{blocked} in $S$ if for every path from $x$ to a leaf descended from $x$, there exists a $y \in S$ that lies on this path. \end{definition}

-Note that if $x$ is blocked in $S$, then for every collection of paths $\P$ that realizes $S$, we cannot add another path to $\P$ with top-most vertex above $x$ that passes through $x$.
+Note that if $x$ is blocked in $S$, then for every path system $\P$ that realizes $S$, we cannot add another path to $\P$ with top-most node above $x$ that passes through $x$.